- 1 The Top Gifts for Someone Moving to New York City

 The subway is often noisy and loud; a quality pair of noise-canceling headphones reduce distracting noises and makes the ride more pleasant.

 Airpod Pros are my go-to noise-canceling headphones.
-These noise-canceling headphones offer distinctive characteristics that set them different, such as small microphones that assess the ambient noise and adapt the sound quality to the area.
+These compact earbuds offer distinctive characteristics that set them apart, such as small microphones that assess the ambient noise and adapt the sound quality to the area.

 A compact, durable umbrella